ankiteciitkgp/discussion-forum/README.md

 		           <Route exact path="/discussion/:id" component={Discussion} />
 		</Router>

-The above code snipped will initialize netlify identity with a global object netlifyIdentity as soon as your application is loaded.
+The above code snipped will initialize netlify identity with a global object `netlifyIdentity` as soon as your application is loaded.

 Now you can open login screen on a button click or any other action using `window.netlifyIdentity.open()`

 The current user can be fetched using `window.netlifyIdentity.currentUser()`

-To know more about netligy identity see [this](https://github.com/netlify/netlify-identity-widget).
+To know more about netlify identity see [this](https://github.com/netlify/netlify-identity-widget).

 ### TODO
 Add role based redirects